 Telemetry indicates that fetching OCSP results is an important cause of slowness in the first TLS handshake.
 Firefox is, today, the only major browser still fetching OCSP by default for DV certificates.
 In Bug 1361201 we tried reducing the OCSP timeout to 1 second (based on CERT_VALIDATION_HTTP_REQUEST_SUCCEEDED_TIME), but that seems to have caused only a 2% improvement in SSL_TIME_UNTIL_HANDSHAKE_FINISHED.
 This bug is to disable OCSP fetching for DV certificates.
 OCSP fetching should remain enabled for EV certificates.
 OCSP stapling will remain fully functional.
 We encourage everyone to use OCSP stapling.
+[DV is basic Domain Validation, EV is Extended Validation with more ownership checks]

-So they are moving away from OCSP to OSCP stapling.
+So they are moving away from OCSP to OCSP stapling.
 From wikipedia, “OCSP stapling, formally known as the TLS Certificate Status Request extension, is an alternative approach to the Online Certificate Status Protocol(OCSP) for checking the revocation status of X.509 digital certificates.
-It allows the presenter of a certificate to bear the resource cost involved in providing OCSP responses by appending (“stapling”) a time-stamped OCSP response signed by the CA to the initial TLS handshake, eliminating the need for clients to contact the CA”
+It allows the presenter of a certificate to bear the resource cost involved in providing OCSP responses by appending (“stapling”) a time-stamped OCSP response signed by the CA to the initial TLS handshake, eliminating the need for clients to contact the CA”.

-How to setup OCSP stapling with letsencrypt.
+How to setup OCSP stapling with letsencrypt:

 - Figure out which of the Let’s Encrypt certificates was used to sign your certificate.